Ameer1428/Project/README.md

 ## Support

 For support and queries:
+- Contact the developer: Ameer (ameerkhanpk1428@gmail.com)
 - Create an issue in the repository
-- Contact the development team
 - Check the documentation

 ## Acknowledgments